Cursor vs NeuroCode

 - What is this tool?

-- NeuroCode generates optimized algorithms and implementation code.
+- NeuroCode generates optimized algorithms and implementation code for data scientists and backend developers.

 - How much does it cost?

-- NeuroCode offers a free plan and paid subscriptions.
+- NeuroCode offers a free tier with basic features and paid plans for advanced usage.

 - Does it have a free plan?